• Recipes

 Fall is in the air, and what better way to celebrate the season than with homemade apple cider donuts?
 Today, I'm sharing my recipe for the best apple cider donuts you'll ever taste - and the best part?
 They're baked, not fried!
 These easy, baked apple cider donuts are the perfect fall treats to enjoy after a day of apple picking or cozied up with a warm mug of cider by the fire.

-This is part of my Taste the Nation series where week by week, I’ll explore the foods and flavors of America and recreate the most popular recipes from all 50 states.
+This is part of my Forks in the Road: Recipes From Across America series, where week by week, I'll explore the foods and flavors of America and recreate the most popular recipes from all 50 states.

 This week on Taste the Nation we are focusing on the beautiful state of Vermont.